Matter-Tech/metric-metadata-service/README.md

 # Business Logic

-This section of the README.md should provide a detailed explanation of the business logic implemented in your Python FastAPI-based web service.
-It is essential to document and communicate the core functionality, rules, and processes that drive your application.

-When writing this section, consider including the following aspects:

-* **Purpose:** Clearly state the primary purpose and objectives of your web service.
-Explain how it solves specific business problems or addresses particular needs.
-* **Workflow:** Describe the high-level workflow of your application.
-Outline the main steps involved in processing requests, handling data, and generating responses.
-Use diagrams or flowcharts if necessary to visualize the process.
-* **Key Features:** Highlight the key features and functionalities of your web service.
-Explain how these features align with the business requirements and provide value to the users.
-* **Data Models:** Document the primary data models used in your application.
-Describe the entities, their attributes, and the relationships between them.
-Clarify how these models represent the business domain and support the desired functionality.
-* **Business Rules:** Specify any business rules, constraints, or validations applied within your application.
-Explain how these rules ensure data integrity, enforce business policies, and maintain the consistency of the system.
-* **Integration Points:** If your web service integrates with external systems or APIs, document these integration points.
-Describe the purpose of each integration, the data exchanged, and any specific requirements or constraints.
-* **Error Handling:** Explain how your application handles errors and exceptions.
-Describe the common error scenarios, the corresponding error codes or messages, and the appropriate actions taken in each case.
-* **Logging and Monitoring:** Document your logging and monitoring strategy.
-Specify what information is logged, how it is captured, and where it is stored.
-Explain how this data can be used for troubleshooting, performance analysis, and business insights.
-* **Assumptions and Limitations:** Clearly state any assumptions made during the development of your web service.
-Highlight any known limitations or constraints that users should be aware of when using your application.

-Remember to keep your explanations clear, concise, and accessible to both technical and non-technical stakeholders.
-Use code snippets, examples, or references to specific files or modules to support your documentation when necessary.

-By providing a comprehensive description of your application's business logic, you enable other developers, maintainers, and stakeholders to understand the core functionality and make informed decisions when working with your Python FastAPI-based web service.
+* **Purpose:** The main purpose of this service is to store the metrics data and metadata used by the frontend platform.
+* **Business Rules:** When pushing core entities' metadata validation for existence of such properties will be applied.
+* **Integration Points:** No endpoints with a though for integration.
+* **Error Handling:** Global error handlers are handling logging of all error occurrences.
+Specific error handlers are utilized throughout the service.
+* **Logging and Monitoring:** The service doesn't have distributed logging and monitoring, however it has the setup from template-api.
+It does log every service call and every SQL query though.
+* **Assumptions and Limitations:** The service has limitation on how many events it can handle so it's not fit for prolonged use without further updates.

 # Project structure

 The Metric Metadata Service project is organized into multiple layers, each responsible for specific functionality.
 This well-structured architecture promotes code separation, maintainability, and scalability.
-The project follows the three-layer architecture (router, service, and DAL) for handling API endpoints and business logic, along with an additional layer for async Celery tasks to enable asynchronous processing.
+The project follows the three-layer architecture (router, service, and DAL) for handling API endpoints and business logic.

 ## Layers Description
 ### Router (Endpoints)